-All 10 parcels classified as Vegetative Management Areas will be managed according to the objectives established in the Raystown Lake OMP and Forest Management Environmental Assessment.
+Forest management is the predominant use of all 10 parcels classified as Vegetative Management Areas.
+Each of these parcels will be managed according to the objectives established in the Raystown Lake OMP and Forest Management Environmental Assessment.
 The management plan provides for the continued production and harvest of forest products through proper silvicultural techniques, sustained yield programs, reforestation, and implementation of accepted conservation practices.
 Although not the primary goal, all vegetative management actions also contain an aspect of wildlife management.
 The Pennsylvania Department of Conservation of Natural Resources Bureau of Forestry and the PGC are valuable partners in the preparation and implementation of forest management activities.